eslint/eslint/docs/developer-guide/working-with-rules.md

 This allows you to avoid retyping error messages.
 It also prevents errors reported in different sections of your rule from having out-of-date messages.

+If the `data` property is included, it is checked for strict deep equality with the resulting runtime error's `data` field.
+However, if the `data` property is omitted, only the `messageId` will be checked.

 ```js
 {% raw %}
 // in your rule